ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :::{admonition} Key points
 :class: tip

-Relational thinking narrows down a solution from the space of all sensible structures by methodically reflecting on “WHAT” is that we are looking for rather focusing on “HOW” to construct a solution and verify that the construction will always produce a sensible structure.
+Relational thinking narrows down a solution from the space of all sensible structures by methodically reflecting on “WHAT” is that we are looking for rather than focusing on “HOW” to construct a solution and verifying that the construction will always produce a sensible solution for all scenarios.

 In this sense, relational thinking is non-invasive!